 Here’s a video of me swimming 100 yards at the recent Swim Smooth coaching clinic in Livermore.
 Which stroke thoughts should I be focusing on?

 Last month I crewed for Swim Smooth founder Paul Newsome on his victorious Manhattan Island Marathon Swim.
-Though we had not met in person, Paul read my 2011 MIMS report and felt I could assist him in navigating the twists, turns, and tricky currents of the rivers around Manhattan.

 It was a great honor and pleasure to meet and spend the weekend with Paul, his business partner Adam, his paddler Amanda, and all the rest of the Perth squad.
 They treated me very well, and I left New York City with a swirling headful of inspiring memories and new friendships.

 I’ll defer to Paul’s story of his own swim.
 Instead, these are more general reflections on the experience of seeing MIMS from on the water – quite different, naturally, than being in the water.

 But first, a few thoughts on this unusual edition of the world’s longest annually-held marathon swim race.

 MIMS 2013 was a disappointing, even heartbreaking experience for a number of very accomplished and competent marathon swimmers.
 Of the 39 soloists who started from Pier A, only 11 made it around the island unassisted - compared to 100% finish rates in 2011 and 2012.

 It was a perfect storm of bad luck.
 Perhaps some human error (as should be expected in chaotic, stressful situations), but mostly just bad luck: